Skip to main content

 note

-7. On the Select Path for Output Files screen: Change the directory for the output files or retain the default location.
+7. On the Select Path for Output Files screen, change the directory for the output files or retain the default location.

-8. Click Next.
+8. Select Next.

 note

-• Configure the Database Data File information by entering the following:
+• Configure the Database Data File information:

 Example